 Patricia Myers is a journalist and photographer who reviews jazz events and interviews musicians in the U.S. and Europe.

-I've written for print and/or web for All About Jazz, Jazz Times, Mississippi Rag, American Rag, Jazz News, Jazz Report, World Jazz Exchange, AZ Food&Lifestyles, and JJA's Jazz Notes.
-I have been writing about Paris and European jazz scenes since 1995, and since 1997 have lived in Paris during the summer.
+My jazz writing for both print and websites has been for All About Jazz, Jazz Times, Mississippi Rag, American Rag, Jazz News, Jazz Report, World Jazz Exchange, AZ Food&Lifestyles, and Jazz Notes of the Jazz Journalists Association.

-A published author (Scottsdale: Jewel in the Desert, a 100-year illustrated history of the city (Windsor Publications, Northridge, CA, 1984 hardcover, 1988 revised edition), and I'm currently working on a novel that merges Paris, jazz, food and wine.
-I've contributed to jazz encyclopedias and TIME-LIFE books.
-I taught writing courses as an adjunct faculty member at Arizona State University, and was a correspondent for TIME magazine.
+My first published book is Scottsdale: Jewel in the Desert, a 100-year illustrated history of the city (Windsor Publications, Northridge, CA, 1984 hardcover, 1988 revised edition), and I'm currently working on a novel that merges Paris, jazz, food and wine.
+I've contributed to jazz encyclopedias and TIME-LIFE books, taught writing courses as an adjunct faculty member at Arizona State University, and I was a correspondent for TIME magazine.

-After earning a liberal arts degree at the University of Akron (Ohio), I attended the Medill School of Journalism at Northwestern University on a graduate fellowship at Northwestern University (Evanston, Illinois).
-My first newspaper job, while a college student, was part-time sports writer and cop-shop reporter (police beat) for The Cleveland Plain Dealer.
+After receiving a liberal arts degree at the University of Akron (Ohio), I attended the Medill School of Journalism on a graduate fellowship at Northwestern University (Evanston, Illinois).
+My first newspaper job, while a college student, was a part-time sports writer and cop-shop reporter (police beat) for The Cleveland Plain Dealer.
 Since then, I've covered the nightclub scene, written wine and art columns, been a recipe-exchange editor, and worked the Native American and health beats.
 Writing about jazz has been the most challenging, fascinating and rewarding aspect of my career.